aabbtree77/esp32-vpn/README.md

   insufficient RAM: "MemoryError: memory allocation failed, allocating 6632 bytes" (breaks at "#import gui.fonts.arial35 as arial35").

 - Despite all the amazing work by Peter Hinch, I do not recommend using displays with ESP32 and the async codes.
 GUIs and ESP32 do not go hand in hand really:
   Refresh issues, limited RAM...
+Busted/tricky async REPL printing.
 MQTT/repl is sufficient to read any complex information.
 Keep the device at "low level", use it just to build the control and read/broadcast sensor measurements.
 Bail out to the PC space for everything else.

 - Reconnection after losing Wifi seems to work (!), but more testing needs to be done w.r.t. very long runs (days and months).